Stimpunks/Why-Sheets/Behaviorism.md

 - [Behaviorism is harmful for vulnerable children, including those with developmental delays, neuro-diversities (ADHD, Autism, etc.), mental health concerns (anxiety, depression, etc.)](https://endseclusion.org/research/the-problem-with-behaviorism/)
 - [Any reasonable observer cannot confidently deny that ABA is negatively affecting the autistic population.](https://fortune.com/2022/05/13/autistic-community-reckoning-aba-therapy-rights-autism-insurance-private-equity-ariana-cernius/)

-## ABA violates the fundamental tenets of bioethics. {#aba-violates-the-fundamental-tenets-of-bioethics}
+## ABA violates the fundamental tenets of bioethics.

 - [Applied Behavior Analysis (ABA) … manifests systematic violations of the fundamental tenets of bioethics.](https://pubmed.ncbi.nlm.nih.gov/32336692/)
 - [Adult autistics who have undergone ABA have described as violating the fundamental tenets of bioethics, as well as the United Nation’s Convention on the Rights of Persons with Disabilities.](https://fortune.com/2022/05/13/autistic-community-reckoning-aba-therapy-rights-autism-insurance-private-equity-ariana-cernius/)